aazuspan/wxee/README.md

 ![demo](docs/_static/demo_001.gif)

-## Description
+## What is eexarray?
-eexarray was built to make processing gridded, mesoscale time series data quick and easy by integrating the data catalog and processing power of Google Earth Engine with the n-dimensional array functionality of xarray, with no complicated setup required.
+eexarray was designed make processing gridded, mesoscale time series data quick and easy by providing a bridge between the data catalog and processing power of Google Earth Engine and the flexibility of xarray and numpy, with no complicated setup required.
+To accomplish this, eexarray implements convenient methods for data processing and conversion.

-## Features
+### Features
-- Time series image collections to xarray in one line of code
+- Time series image collections to xarray and NetCDF in one line of code
+- Temporal resampling in EE (hourly to daily, daily to monthly, etc.)
 - Images and image collections to GeoTIFF
+- Parallel processing for fast downloads
 - Support for masked nodata values
-- Parallel processing for fast downloads
-- Temporal resampling in EE (hourly to daily, daily to monthly, etc.)

-### Features Coming Soon
-- Basic weather and climate processing implemented in EE
-- Automated splitting of download requests that exceed size limits (no promises here...)
+## What *isn't* eexarray?
+eexarray isn't built to export huge amounts of data.
+The "no setup required" approach means it has strict download size limits imposed by Earth Engine's URL downloading system.
+If you run into download issues, try using a larger scale or splitting images into smaller regions.
+If you are regularly downloading large amounts of high resolution data, consider using Earth Engine's built-in Drive exporting or a tool like [restee](https://github.com/KMarkert/restee).

+eexarray also isn't a weather/climate processing toolkit.
+There are great Python packages out there already like [MetPy](https://github.com/Unidata/MetPy) and [ACT](https://github.com/ARM-DOE/ACT), so why reinvent the wheel? eexarray focuses on taking care of the heavy lifting so you can work with your data in domain-specific tools.

 ## Installation